 However, we visited just after lunch and still found the views amazing and far less busy than later in the day.
 It’s the perfect way to see the epic Gardens By The Bay from above before you see them up close and enjoy the panoramic views of Singapore.

-Tickets for the Sands Skypark Observation Deck are SG$24.00 for adults so although it’s not one of the cheap things to in Singapore there are many way to find discounted tickets.
-We recommend using Go Voyagin, Klook & Get Your Guide to avoid paying full price.
-We found the views from the Observation deck are spectacular and later discovered if you are visiting the bar and have a cocktail at the top, we believe you don’t need to pay the entrance fee.
+Tickets for the Sands Skypark Observation Deck are SG$20.00 for adults so although it’s not one of the cheap things to in Singapore there are many way to find discounted tickets.
+We recommend using Klook or Get Your Guide to avoid paying full price.
+We found the views from the Observation deck are spectacular and later discovered if you are visiting the bar and have a cocktail at the top, we believe you don’t need to pay the entrance fee

 Gardens By The Bay